spsforks/QB64-Wiki/_ICON.md

 * smallImageHandle& is the [LONG](LONG) handle value of a different title bar image pre-loaded with [_LOADIMAGE](_LOADIMAGE) when used.
 * No image handle designates use of the default QB64 icon or the embedded icon set by [$EXEICON]($EXEICON).

 ## Description

 * If no image handle is passed, the default QB64 icon will be used (all versions).
 If the [$EXEICON]($EXEICON) metacommand is used, [_ICON](_ICON) without an image handle uses the embedded icon from the binary (Windows only).
 * Beginning with **version 1.000**, the following is considered:
-> ::mainImageHandle& creates the image as the icon in the OS and the image in the program header (title bar).
+  * mainImageHandle& creates the image as the icon in the OS and the image in the program header (title bar).
-> ::smallImageHandle& can be used for a different image in the program header bar.
+  * smallImageHandle& can be used for a different image in the program header bar.
-*The header image will automatically be resized to fit the icon size of 16 X 16 if smaller or larger.
+* The header image will automatically be resized to fit the icon size of 16 X 16 if smaller or larger.
-*Once the program's icon is set, the image handle can be discarded with [_FREEIMAGE](_FREEIMAGE).
+* Once the program's icon is set, the image handle can be discarded with [_FREEIMAGE](_FREEIMAGE).

 ## Error(s)

 * **NOTE: Icon files are not supported with [_LOADIMAGE](_LOADIMAGE) and an error will occur.
 See Example 2.**
 * Images used can be smaller or larger than 32 X 32 pixels, but image resolution may be affected.
-* It is important to free unused or uneeded images with [_FREEIMAGE](_FREEIMAGE) to prevent memory overflow errors.
+* It is important to free unused or unneeded images with [_FREEIMAGE](_FREEIMAGE) to prevent memory overflow errors.
-*In **SCREEN 0** (default text mode) you need to specify 32-bit mode in [_LOADIMAGE](_LOADIMAGE) to load images.**
+* In **SCREEN 0** (default text mode) you need to specify 32-bit mode in [_LOADIMAGE](_LOADIMAGE) to load images.

 ## Example(s)

-*Example 1:* Loading an image to a 32 bit palette in SCREEN 0 (the default screen mode).
+Loading an image to a 32 bit palette in SCREEN 0 (the default screen mode).

 ```vb